-When you use the open play areas or outdoor gym equipment, you must follow guidance to keep yourself and others safe and to control the spread of Covid-19:
+When you use play areas or outdoor gym equipment, you must follow guidance to keep yourself and others safe and to control the spread of Covid-19:

-- Follow the current social distance guidelines when visiting and encourage your children to do the same.
+- follow the current social distancing guidelines when visiting the play areas and encourage your children to do the same

-- Wash your and your children’s hands before and after visiting.
-Take hand sanitiser with you and ensure your children are using it before and after they used the equipment.
+- take hand sanitiser with you and ensure your children are using it before and after they use the equipment

 Our allotment sites remain open for now.
-Practice social distancing and wash your hands before arriving, on site using soap and water and when you get home.
+Practise social distancing and wash your hands before arriving on site, use soap and water when you get home.

 Skate parks, ball courts and tennis courts

-All tennis courts and ball courts are closed.
-Skate parks are open.
+All tennis and ball courts and outdoor exercise equipment are closed.
+Skate parks remain open.

 Our open spaces and nature reserves are open.
-Some of the sites, such as Golden Valley Local Nature Reserve in Wick can be extremely busy, making it difficult to maintain social distancing.
+Please be aware that some sites, such as Golden Valley Local Nature Reserve in Wick, can be extremely busy, making it difficult to maintain social distancing.